McLeodMoores/xl4j/docs/native-code.md

   * Native COM is C-based
   * Pure Win32 calls are usually faster than going via the C++ standard library

-You may also see some use of hungarian notation.
+You may also see some use of Hungarian notation.
 While of questionable utility, we generally follow the conventions found in some of the initial code and general samples from Microsoft.
-This is Windows software and uses so many Microsoft specific technologies and products, it will never be portable.
+This is Windows software and uses so many Microsoft-specific technologies and products; it will never be portable.

 Apart from a couple of places, error/success values and returned using the `HRESULT` type rather than relying on C++ exception handlers.